Present age

-The term "present age" is a concept in the philosophy of Søren Kierkegaard.
+The "present age" is a concept in the philosophy of Søren Kierkegaard.
 A formulation of the modern age can be found in Kierkegaard's work Two Ages: A Literary Review:

 Overview

 Kierkegaard argues the present age drains the meaning out of ethical concepts through passionless indolence.
 The concepts are still used, but are drained of all meaning by virtue of their detachment from a life view which is passion-generated and produces consistent action.

 Kierkegaard published this book in 1846 just after the Corsair Affair in which he was attacked by the press.
 He attacks not only the Press but the Public it serves in this book.
 He is against abstract moments in time or public opinion as a basis for forming relationships.
 He wrote about the single individual in his Eighteen Upbuilding Discourses and kept to that category here.

 Newspapers were mediating information and individuals were joining based on this mediating influence.
 Kierkegaard advised that "real" people retain a concrete identity in the face of an abstract public opinion.
 He wrote: